utah-cs3550-fa24/assignments/study-guide.md

 and write valid, semantically-meaningful HTML for it using standard tags.

-You should know key accessibility requirements, such as proper heading hierarchies, textual alternatives for images, and language attributes.
+**Accessibility**: You should know key accessibility requirements, such as proper heading hierarchies, textual alternatives for images, and language attributes.
 You should be able to identify when HTML code is missing these accessiblity requirements.
 You should know the `lang`, `alt`, and `title` attributes, and the `<label>` element.
 For `<input>` elements, you should know the `checkbox`, `radio`, `file`, `image`, `date`, `time`, `text`, `number`, `email`, and `tel` types.

 CSS
 ---

-You should be able to write CSS code that uses tag, ID, and class selectors, plus the `:hover` pseudo-class, and compound selectors using the space combination type.
+**Basic CSS**: You should be able to write CSS code that uses tag, ID, and class selectors, plus the `:hover` pseudo-class, and compound selectors using the space combination type.
 You should be able to write selectors to select various elements on an HTML page.

 You should know the following CSS properties: